mijalhasson/Data_Visualization_Task1/README.md

   },
 ```

-//////////////////////////////////////////////////

-- In this case the maximum number of affected of all communities will vary in function of the previous or actual data, that is why we define this maximum as a function depending on the date stat:
+- In this case the maximum number of affected people of all communities will vary in function of the previous or actual data, that is why we define this maximum as a function depending on the date stat:

 _./src/index.ts_